-Ms. Backmon reminded the Authority about the upcoming ITS/NVTA Roundtable event on March 11th 2020.
-She informed the Authority that attendance for the event is free for Authority.
+✓ Ms. Backmon reminded Members about the upcoming ITS/NVTA Roundtable event on March 11th 2020.

-She informed the Authority that attendance for the event is free for Authority members and encourage members to contact her if interested in attending.
+She informed members that attendance for the event is free for Authority members and encourage members to contact her if interested in attending.

 XII.
 Chair's Comments